What is Moringa?

 - Gum is used as an astringent and rubefacient (skin tonics).

-- In India, gum is used to treat syphilis and rheumatism.
+- In India, its used to treat syphilis and rheumatism.

 - Seeds can be used to combat fever.